nataliag7/CNN-algorithm---Skin-Lesion-Classifier/README.md

-# Skin Lesion Classification – MIA Challenge 🩺
+# Skin Lesion Classification 🩺

-This repository contains a deep learning pipeline for **binary skin lesion classification** (benign vs malignant) on dermoscopic images, developed for a **Medical Image Analysis (MIA) challenge**.
+This repository contains a deep learning pipeline for **binary skin lesion classification** (benign vs malignant) on dermoscopic images.

 The model uses **EfficientNetB0** with **transfer learning**, and leverages the provided **segmentation masks** purely for **preprocessing** (mask-guided cropping), not as supervision targets.